Get started

 As long as your development machine is turned on and connected to Tailscale, the data will be routed to and from your development server with Funnel.
 Remember, Funnel uses relay servers to convey the encrypted data to and from your device.
 It does not allow devices on the internet to connect directly to your machine.

-One of the nice things about Funnel is having a predictable, stable DNS name, like amelie-workstation.pango-lin.ts.net.
-This lets you set or share your DNS name once and have it easily accessible any time you turn your funnel on.
+Funnels have a predictable, stable DNS name, like amelie-workstation.pango-lin.ts.net.
+This lets you set or share your DNS name one time.
+Then, it's accessible anytime you turn your Funnel on.

-But what if you want to share the Funnel DNS name with multiple collaborators or colleagues?
-This can come up if you’re configuring a backend like GitHub with a development webhook URL and wish to keep that URL stable, no matter which developer is currently testing the webhook APIs.
+You can also share the Funnel DNS name with multiple collaborators or colleagues.
+This is useful when configuring a backend like GitHub with a development webhook URL and wish to keep that URL stable, no matter which developer is currently testing the webhook APIs.

-This enables Funnel to forward HTTPS traffic from any path to the machine's http://localhost:8080.
+This lets Funnel forward HTTPS traffic from any path to http://localhost:8080.

-From the other machines that you wish to share the Funnel with, start your development server for testing your webhooks.
-In the following example, we use port 3000 as the local development server’s port.
-Finally, start an SSH reverse proxy connecting your local development server to the shared Funnel node, configured on its port 8080, which we set up as our Funnel’s target.
+Start your development server to test your webhooks from the other machines with which you wish to share the Funnel.
+The following example uses port 3000 as the local development server’s port.
+Start an SSH reverse proxy connecting your local development server to the shared Funnel device.
+The Funnel device should be configured on its port 8080, the Funnel’s target.
 For example:

-You should be able to test your webhook or visit the URL https://github-hook-dev.pango-lin.ts.net and see requests going from the internet through your shared Funnel node to your local development server!
+You can test your webhook or visit the URL https://github-hook-dev.pango-lin.ts.net.
+You can watch requests from the internet through your shared Funnel device to your local development server!

-Lastly, what if the shared Funnel is already in use?
-You’ll receive an error message when establishing the SSH reverse proxy.
-It will report a similar message to the following:
+If a shared Funnel is already in use, Tailscale returns an error message when establishing the SSH reverse proxy.

 Warning: remote port forwarding failed for listen port 8080